 If you’re keen to pursue a career in marketing, advertising or PR, follow firms and agencies that you admire and highlight successful campaigns.
 Would-be journalists and publishers could comment on industry news and story treatment.

 It’s a good idea to set up a blog so that you can keep all of your work in one place.
-You can then tweet the link to the blog post that you want to promote.
+You can then tweet (or post on LinkedIn) the link to the blog post that you want to promote.

 There are scores of free blogging websites out there – some better than others.
 It’s just a case of choosing the right one for you.
 Here are some suggestions:

 Wordpress is the most popular blogging tool.
 You can choose to present your work in different themes – ideal for more creative graduates.
 It also tracks the number of views for individual blog posts and lists top key words and links that brought people to your blog.
 This is a great feature for monitoring the success of your promotion.
-Consider spending around £10 on making the move to the premium version which gives you much more choice in terms of design.
-For a similar price you can buy your own domain name too to give a more professional impression.
+Consider the move to the premium version which gives you much more choice in terms of design.
+You can buy your own domain name too to give a more professional impression.

 Blogger is easy to use and has a wide range of templates and layouts.
 Also, the fact that it’s owned by Google means that blogs get automatically submitted to Google’s blog directory.
 This site is best suited to those who want to write longer posts such as news articles, features or campaigns.